Improved estimations of stochastic chemical kinetics by finite state expansion: Methodology

-Intuitively, for each original reaction as in Eq~\ref{eq:orig.reaction}, Eq~\ref{eq:expansion} conditions its dynamics with respect to $\llbracket o \rrbracket$ being the discrete state being tracked.
-Any expanded reaction maintains the same overall counts of reactants and products as the originating reaction, with a product tracked state $\llbracket o' \rrbracket$ that results from the addition of products and removal of reactants within the upper bound $\DecompMax$; $\eta$ and $\psi$ are vectors of original species of $\SpecSet$.
-Essentially, they act as \emph{buffer species} for populations that are not explicitly tracked.
-The propensity function $f_o$ is derived from the original one $f$ as
+Intuitively, for each original reaction as in Eq.~\ref{eq:orig.reaction}, Eq.~\ref{eq:expansion} conditions its dynamics with respect to $\llbracket o \rrbracket$ being the discrete state being tracked.
+Any expanded reaction maintains the same overall counts of reactants and products as the originating reaction, with a product tracked state $\llbracket o' \rrbracket$ that results from the addition of products and removal of reactants within the upper bound $\DecompMax$; $\eta$ and $\psi$ act as \emph{buffer species} for populations that are not explicitly tracked.
+Finally, the propensity function $f_o$ is derived from the original one $f$ as

 This modification accounts for the fact that the tracked species $\llbracket o \rrbracket$ encodes additional population counts, as given by $o$.